 Captain Derek’s Dolphin Adventure Tour

 A trip to Tybee Island would be incomplete without a dolphin tour!
-Imagine the thrill of encountering a pod of dolphins in their natural habitat from the vantage point of a chartered boat, replete with a professional guide.
-Group tours last between 1 and 1.5 hours.
-Along the way, you’ll get to see historic lighthouses, as well as Fort Pulaski.
-Guests of Natural Retreats receive free tickets to local attractions—including a dolphin tour!
+Watch pods of dolphins in their natural habitat from the vantage point of a chartered boat with a professional guide.
+Group tours last 1-1.5 hours.
+Along the way, you’ll see the historic lighthouses and Fort Pulaski.
+Guests of Natural Retreats receive complimentary tickets to local attractions—including a dolphin tour!